Overcoming eating disorders includes love, smiles and encouragement.

 As part of your work in overcoming eating disorders put people in your life who are encouraging and who bring you smiles.
-Seek out smiling and encouraging face faces out in museums, art galleries, magazine, websites and in your day to day encounters with real people.
+Seek out smiling and encouraging face in museums, art galleries, magazine, websites and in your day to day encounters with real people.
 If you look you will find them.
-Hang pictures and place figures or sculptures in your environment that have such faces.
+Hang pictures and place figures or sculptures in your environment that smile at you and each other.

 Give yourself the opportunity to experience a smiling gaze.
 Let your unconscious take these smiles into your psyche and help nourish your hungry mind and soul.

 Joanna Poppink, MFT, is a psychotherapist in private practice specializing in eating disorder recovery, stress, PTSD and adult development.

 She is licensed in CA, AZ, OR, FL, UT.
 Author of Book:Healing Your Hungry Heart: recovering from your eating disorder